10-Day Southern Spain Itinerary – Best of Andalusia

 Image by Michael Gaylard via Flickr

 End your day here with a wine and tapas tour.
 You’ll taste local favorites like Iberian ham and Andalusian wines while exploring some of Malaga’s best food spots.
-If that sounds interesting, I highly recommend Spain Food Sherpas.
-I joined their tour in Seville, and it was truly unforgettable!
+If that’s your thing, check out Spain Food Sherpas.
+I went with them in Seville once, and let’s just say I’m still daydreaming about it.

 Where to Stay in Malaga